eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-existingkeycloak.md

 ## Run the Codewind CLI command

 *alter this based on existing keycloak*
-Deploy a new Codewind instance in Kubernetes/*the cloud* and configure security by pointing to your existing keycloak using the Codewind CLI `cwctl` command.
-You can use the CLI `cwctl` with additional options LIKE WHAT?
-WHICH ONES ARE REQUIRED?, for example:
+Deploy a new Codewind instance in Kubernetes/*the cloud* and configure security by pointing to your existing keycloak using the Codewind CLI `cwctl` command, for example:
 ```
 ./cwctl --insecure install remote \
 --namespace codewind-0001 \